About the Program

 - Quality control

 The length of time required to complete program requirements depends upon the number of classes transferred into program requirements, the number of classes taken per term, and the number of terms the student completes in a year.
-The student's work schedule, overtime schedule, family life, and outside commitments must be taken into consideration when deciding upon admittance to the program.
+The student's work schedule, overtime schedule, family life, and outside commitments are a consideration in determining how long it will take you to complete the program.

-Any Boeing employee can elect to take any classes offered through the program as non-admitted students without entering a specific program.
+Any Boeing employee can elect to take any classes offered through the program as non-admitted students without entering a specific program (if a course has pre-requisites, an official transcript must be provided to show completion of the coursework).